Planning for the future of the Central Coast

 What is happening with the deferred lands?

-In response to public submissions and Councillor input, ALL lands identified as ‘Deferred Matters’ under GLEP 2014 will remain deferred under the CCLEP.
+In response to public submissions and Councillor input, privately owned lands identified as ‘Deferred Matters’ under GLEP 2014 will remain deferred under the CCLEP.

-Investigation and ground truthing of sites identified through submissions revealed that the removal of split zones, over smoothing of zone boundary lines during the mapping process and significant differences in the framework and criteria applied under the Environmental and Urban Edge Zone Review (EUEZR), in comparison to the WLEP 2013 and GLEP 2014, has resulted in some instances where the proposed zoning outcome is not suitable in a number of instances.
+Investigation and ground truthing of sites identified through submissions revealed that the removal of split zones, over smoothing of zone boundary lines during the mapping process and significant differences in the framework and criteria applied under the Environmental and Urban Edge Zone Review (EUEZR), in comparison to the WLEP 2013 and GLEP 2014, has resulted in some instances where the proposed zoning outcome is not suitable.

-A review of the Central Coast Environmental Lands is proposed to be undertaken as a priority project for the comprehensive LEP.
+A review of the Central Coast Environmental Lands is being undertaken as a priority project for the comprehensive LEP.